Things EntanglingA collaboration between MOT and KADIST

 Born in 1987 in Princeton, New Jersey, and raised in Jerusalem.
 Lives and works in Berlin.
 Working in film and sculpture, Jumana Manna explores how power relations play out in the inheritances of colonialism, and systems of sustenance in particular.
 She unpacks ideological narratives to understand their impacts on social relations and the intimacies of everyday life.
 Referring to the human body, archaeology, and industrial structures, the works are amalgamations marked by both specificities of place and dislocations.

-mixrice was established by Cho Jieun (b.
-1975) and Yang Chulmo (b.
-1977) in 2002 in Seoul.
+mixrice is an artists’ collective based in Seoul, originally established by four artists in 2002 including Jieun Cho.
+It was run by Jieun Cho and Chulmo Yang in 2006-2019, and currently by Jungwon Kim, Gyeol Ko and Jieun Cho since early 2020.
 Many of their multidisciplinary works and projects engage with migrants in Korea, questioning the idea of community and belonging, critiquing society’s attitude toward difference, or exploring together how to articulate migrants’ aspirations behind their border crossing.
 They have expanded their artistic scope since 2013 to examine fauna and flora that migrate or are forced to migrate due to urban and energy development, thereby reflecting another subject-form affected by capitalism and its power of resilience.

 Born in 1973 in Melbourne, Australia.
 Lives and works in Melbourne.
 Tom Nicholson employs drawing, film, installation, actions, and writing to engage with colonial histories of Australia that unfold in and outside of the country.
 He draws connections between different moments, places, and subjects, often through in-depth archival research and dialogue with objects, people, and narratives.
 The process of engagement results in various modes of production and articulation, including collaborative object making and imagining monuments anew.
 Uncovering thin layers of history that might otherwise remain unnoticed or proposing alternative trajectories of history, he critiques the nation-state system that draws borders and allocates power.